jeremymiller00/Predicting-Success-in-Online-Education/README.md

 ## Modeling process
 My primary modeling concerns were evaluating the classifer based in the true positive rate and ROC AUC score.
 A strong true positive rate directly minimizes false negatives, which in this situation are a "worst case scenario (in my model, "positive" is defined as non-cmpletion).
 I also sought a model with strong inferenetial characteristics.
 Knowing why a student is predicted not to complete a course would be be important in designing an intervention.
 I began by testing numerous classifier types to determine which provided the best out-of-the-box performance.
-THe classifiers tested were:
+The classifiers tested were:

 * Logistic Regression
 * Random Forest